 - St. David’s Georgetown Hospital, Georgetown

-In addition to these structured opportunities, the most likely source of a shadowing experience is a personal contact with a healthcare provider.
+In addition to this structured opportunity, the most likely source of a shadowing experience is a personal contact with a healthcare provider.
 Try to identify all of the health professionals you and your family see as patients, as well as any family members, family friends, etc. In addition, SU alumni working as healthcare providers are excellent resources.
 Use tools like PirateConnect and LinkedIn to research alumni contacts.